-Recognized as Europe’s financial center, Frankfurt is a vibrant city with not only a rich economy but also a thriving cultural scene.
-Well preserved historical sites and museums contrast with a modern skyline boasting some of the tallest buildings in Europe, while a host of museums, gardens, and events, including the world’s largest book fair and motor show, make Frankfurt a popular destination.
+Recognised as Europe’s financial center, Frankfurt is a vibrant city with not only a rich economy but also a thriving cultural scene.
+Well preserved historical sites and museums contrast with a modern skyline boasting some of the tallest buildings in Europe, while a host of museums, gardens and events, including the world’s largest book fair and motor show, make Frankfurt a popular destination.

 Early Roman occupation led to Frankfurt notably becoming one of the most important cities in the Holy Roman Empire.
 During World War II the city endured numerous bombardments and much of its historic medieval centre was destroyed.
 Reconstruction after the war gave the city a new, simplistic style more in line with the modern era.

-Today Frankfurt is Germany’s transportation centre and is home to one of Europe’s busiest airports.
-Offering world-class entertainment, stunning architecture, and a booming nightlife, it’s easy to see why this self-proclaimed ‘Mainhattan’ is one of Europe’s top destinations not to be missed.
+Offering world-class entertainment, stunning architecture, and a booming nightlife, it’s easy to see why this self-proclaimed ‘Manhattan’ is one of Europe’s top destinations not to be missed.

 Perfect if you’re looking for:

 - Vibrant nightlife

 Frankfurt offers both a U-Bahn (city rail system) and S-Bahn (suburban rail system).
 Tickets must be purchased from a machine before boarding and range in length from single up to weekly passes.
 Fare prices are based on the number of zones you plan to travel through.
 For unlimited travel and discounts at many of the city’s museums, a Frankfurt Card is a great option for hassle free travel.